Introduction / History

 Muong villages generally consist of 10 to 50 households.
 They are usually situated on plateaus, or near water at higher altitudes (over 2,600 feet).
 Most of the Muong do not live near any major lines of communication.
 They live in houses that are raised about six feet off the ground on wooden stilts.
 They are large, rectangular dwellings divided into separate rooms by shoulder-high bamboo screens.
 A prominent feature in each home is the altar, which is built in honor of their ancestors.
 Each home has a verandah at its entrance.
 There, a bucket of water is kept for washing their feet before entering the home.

 The Muong practice their traditional ethnic religion, worshiping ancestral spirits and other supernatural deities.
 They are primarily animists, which means that they believe that non-living objects have spirits.
 They also deify local heroes who have died.
-However, with the introduction of modern medicine, belief in many of the traditional superstitions have declined.
+However, with the introduction of modern medicine, adherence to many folk beliefs has declined.

 More men than women were killed in the Vietnamese War, creating a skewed sex ratio among the Muong.
 Today, mostly widows and orphans remain.
 The women are now required to perform duties that once belonged to the men.